 - Bake for about 25 minutes until lightly browned and firm to the touch.

-- Store muffins in an airtight container in the fridge for 3-5 days and freeze for long term storage.
+- Store muffins in an airtight container in the fridge for up to one week and freeze for long term storage.

 To make beet purée, scrub and peel 1 small bunch of beets and add to a pot of boiling water in a steamer basket.
 Steam for ~10 minutes, until fork tender.
 Cool slightly, then transfer to a high speed blender and blend until smooth.
 Save any remaining purée for another use!